etorreborre/registry/doc/applications.md

   consumeAvailabilities :: IO ()
 }

-new :: Logging -> EventListener -> AvailabilitiesEventListener
+new :: Logger -> EventListener -> AvailabilitiesEventListener
 new = ...
 ```
 `Api.hs`